 How to get to Westminster Abbey

-Located in the heart of London, there are many ways to get to Westminster Abbey, being the public transport of the city the most comfortable for it.
+Located in the heart of London, there are many ways to get to Westminster Abbey, being the most convenient by public transport in the city.

-- Underground: The nearest subway stations to Westminster Abbey are Westminster (Jubilee, District and Circle Lines) and James's Park (District and Circle Lines).
+- Subway: The nearest subway stations to Westminster Abbey are Westminster (Jubilee, District and Circle Lines) and James's Park (District and Circle Lines).

-- Buses: Many bus lines take you to the door of Westminster Abbey.
-In the useful official website Transport Of London you can find them all.
+- Bus: There are many bus lines that lead to the door of Westminster Abbey.
+In the useful official Transport Of London website you can find them all.
 Also, all the tourist buses, which you can access thanks to a London Pass, make stops at Westminster Abbey.

-- Train: London Victoria and London Waterloo are the best options to reach Westminster Abbey by train.
+- Train: London Victoria and London Waterloo are the best options to get to Westminster Abbey by train.

-- Bicycle: Several bicycle routes take you to the center of London.
-On the same website 'Transport for London' you will find the most comfortable and safe ones.
+- Bike: There are several bike routes that take you to the center of London.
+In the same website 'Transport for London' you will find the most comfortable and safe ones.

 Some services available at Westminster Abbey

-- Admission for wheelchair users and their companions is free of charge since not all of the Abbey is accessible.
+- Admission for wheelchair users and their companions is free of charge as not all of the Abbey is accessible.